samar-ash/DataSet-For-Final/README.md

 ## After Experiment 4 MinmaxScaling (Experiment 4):
 MinMaxScaler rescales the data set such that all feature values are in the range [0, 1] as shown in the right panel below.
 However, this scaling compress all inliers in the narrow range [0, 0.005] for the transformed number of households.

 It makes train data performance better for ridge but not for the test data.
-However it makes significantly increase in the performance of test data for GradientBoosting.
+However it makes significantly increase in the performance of test data for GradientBoostingRegressor.
 And performance is geting worse for SVM

 ![image](https://user-images.githubusercontent.com/15922299/232897727-2f97a4a3-f0ca-487f-ae25-199ef6cf6d04.png)